Roberto Giusti

-Born in Rubio, Venezuela
+Background

+Giusti was born in Rubio, Venezuela.
+He died on 22 January 2025, at the age of 71.

 Death threats

-On 13 May 2003, Giusti, host of the Radio Caracas Radio program Golpe a Golpe ("coup to coup") with Fausto Masso, filed a complaint with the Public Prosecutor’s Office denouncing the death threats he had been receiving.
+On 13 May 2003, Giusti, host of the Radio Caracas Radio program Golpe a Golpe ("coup to coup") with Fausto Masso, filed a complaint with the Public Prosecutor's Office denouncing the death threats he had been receiving.
 On 2 May, a group of about fifty people entered the studios of Radio Caracas Radio and began shouting offensive slogans at the journalist and calling him a "murderer".
-The attackers sprayed graffiti on the building’s walls and Giusti’s car.
+The attackers sprayed graffiti on the building's walls and Giusti's car.
 Giusti called for an investigation into the incident and possible links to his reports on the presence of the government of Hugo Chávez and Colombian guerrillas in Venezuela.